 “Mental health is definitely something that we want to focus on this year, to make sure that our students are aware of all the resources that are available to them.
 To make sure people aren’t afraid to ask for help who need it,” he said.

 Robert Rando, Director of Counseling and Wellness Services, is meeting with Ivan this week to discuss what they can do to improve mental health on campus.
-Rando says Student Health Services will be open and ready to help as students come back to campus.Grab the FREE WDTN News App for iPhone or Android.
+Rando says Student Health Services will be open and ready to help as students come back to campus.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.